AIA Contract Series · ARE 5.0 Exam Prep · Updated May 2026

 Payments and completion

 Defines the schedule of values, application for payment process, substantial completion, and final payment.
-The architect certifies payment — not the owner — within 7 days of receiving the contractor’s application.
+Within 7 days of receiving the contractor’s application, the architect must either issue a Certificate for Payment, issue a partial certificate, or withhold certification — and notify the contractor of the reason for any withholding.

 Article 15